utah-explainability-fall22/utah-explainability-fall22.github.io/_assignments/paper_discussions.md

 Please note that discussion threads and emails are all considered to be equivalent to the classroom, and your behavior in all these venues should conform to the university’s student code.

+### Grading

-**Regarding grading.** You'll get 2 points for each discussion if you posted 2–3 substantial discussion points or questions on time (before 11:59pm day before).
+You'll get 2 points for each discussion if you posted 2–3 substantial discussion points or questions on time (before 11:59pm day before).
 If you only asked about something that is obviously and explicitly mentioned in the paper ("What is X?" where X is clearly introduced), you will not get points.

 <!-- * We are not following the -->
 <!--   [“role-playing paper-reading seminar” format](https://colinraffel.com/blog/role-playing-seminar.html), -->